GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 </div>

 ## 👏 About
-GetRegged's Performance Batch is an open-source tweaking tool designed to enhance your computer's performance and reduce not only input but also system latency.
-This interactive tool empowers users to optimize their windows operating system for maximum performance.
+GetRegged's Performance Batch is an open-source tweaking tool designed to significantly enhance your computer's performance by minimizing both input and system latency.
+Whether you're a gamer, a power user, or simply looking for a faster and more responsive experience, this tool empowers you to optimize your Windows operating system with ease.
+Featuring an interactive interface, users can effortlessly apply proven tweaks tailored for maximum performance, ensuring that your system runs faster, smoother, and more efficiently even during the most demanding scenarios.

 <p align="center">
 <img src="https://github.com/GetRegged/GetRegged-Performance-Batch/blob/main/image/preview.png" width="1080">